40 Statistics About Cyberbullying in 2021June 17, 2021 | UGC

 - According to WebPurify’s co-founder, Josh Buxbaum, it’s very difficult to accurately identify just how many children and teens are victims of cyberbullying, since many of them hide their struggle.
-In fact, only 6% of teens said that they have reported another student for hurting their feelings via a chat or message.
+In fact, only 6% of teens said that they have reported another student for hurting their feelings via a chat or instant message.

 “Some platforms aren’t properly monitoring for bullying and child endangerment,” says Buxbaum.
 “Statistics show parents are not paying enough attention either, and they need to stay vigilant.”

 Based on these statistics, it’s also clear that cyberbullying is a societal issue that is widespread and on the rise.
 It’s easy to see the negative effects of Instagram, for instance.
 The good news is that approximately two-thirds of tweens reported that they have attempted to help victims of cyberbullying, with 30% saying that they have tried to help on several occasions [Cyberbullying Research Center].
 We can all take a cue from the next generation by making sure that we understand what cyberbullying is, where and why it occurs, how to help victims of cyberbullying, and how to prevent it in the first place.

 The volume of content being shared online and on social media each day continues to increase and cyberbullies continue to find new ways to bypass technology that social media platforms and social networks put in place to prevent online bullying.

 Although it’s not always easy to detect this harmful content, it is still possible to catch it.
 Our content moderation experts work behind the scenes 24/7 to filter profanity, the spread of destructive content, and instances of cyberbullying from children’s sites, online dating platforms, video game chats, and popular social media apps.